sarazaki/Amit/README.md

 ## Folder Structure
 - `python-for-ml/`: Contains Python scripts and resources for Machine Learning.
+  - `hello_ml.py`: Simple script to verify that the environment is ready for Python and Machine Learning projects.

 ## Getting Started
 To get started with this project, clone the repository and